Long ago, when Lludd was king of Britain, the country was harried by three plagues.

 Here is what to do about it: Measure the length and breadth of Britain, and when you have found the exact centre of the island, let a pit be dug there.
 In this pit is to be placed a vessel that contains the best mead that can be made.
 It is to have a covering of satin over it to hide it.
 You are then to watch from some safe place.
 The dragons will appear and fight in the air till they are exhausted.
 Then they will fall together on to the top of the satin cloth, and thus draw it down with them into the vessel full of mead.
 Quite naturally they will drink the mead, and, equally naturally, they will then fall asleep.

 That the food disappears is caused by a mighty man of magic.
 He puts everyone to sleep by charms before he takes away what the king owns.
 You are to watch for him, sitting by the side of a cauldron full of cold water.
-As often as you feel you begin to get drowsy, you ares to plunge into the cauldron.
+As often as you feel you begin to get drowsy, plunge into the cauldron.
 Thus you will be able to keep awake and frustrate the thief."

 That's what Lllud's brother told him.

 Now Lludd came back to Britain.
 He pounded the insects in the water, and then summoned both the men of Britain and the Coranians to a meeting.
 In the middle of it he sprinkled the water over everyone alike.
 The natives took no harm from this mythological "beetle powder" but the Coranians died.

 Lludd was then ready to deal with the dragons.
 His careful measurements yielded that the centre of the island of Britain was at Oxford.

 There he had dug a pit with the vessel of mead in it, and hidden by the satin covering.
 Having made everything ready, he watched.
 Soon he saw the dragons appear.
 For a long time they fought desperately in the air.
 Then they fell down together on to the satin cloth, and, drawing it after them, sank down into mead.